Tourism in Greece: Arrivals by countries

-In 2019, Germany ranked as the leading tourist market for Greece with approximately 4.03 million tourists visiting the country.
-UK and Italy followed on the ranking with roughly 3.5 million and 1.5 million travelers in Greece, respectively.
-Traditionally, Germany, UK, Italy, France and USA have been the main tourist markets for Greece.
-In 2019, the top 10 countries of arrival were:
+In 2023, Germany ranked as the leading tourist market for Greece with approximately 4.7 million tourists visiting the country.
+United Kingdom and France followed on the ranking with roughly 4.5 million and 4.2 million travelers in Greece, respectively.
+Traditionally, Germany, UK, France, Bulgaria, Italy and USA have been the main tourist markets for Greece.
+In 2023, the top 10 countries of arrival were:

 Promoting Greek tourism

 Tourism in Greece is run by the Greek National Tourism Organisation (GNTO) who used Helena Paparizou, a famous Greek singer who won Eurovision Song Contest in 2005 as an ambassador.
 Singer Sakis Rouvas, who represented Greece in the 2009 Eurovision song contest, is currently the ambassador for Greek Tourism.

 The advertisements displayed in the GNTO's web"site still focus on the triptych of sea, sun and sand.
 However, the tourism campaign is undergoing a significant change as city-breaks and conference tourism are promoted, along with cultural and wellness tourism.
 The impact of the new campaign will hopefully result in increased tourist revenues.
 The name of commercials is "You in Greece".